DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 Sample Code Overview
 --------------------

-The Intel® DPDK vhost-net sample code demonstrates KVM (QEMU) offloading the servicing of a Virtual Machine's (VM's) virtio-net devices to an Intel® DPDK-based application in place of the kernel's vhost-net module.
+The DPDK vhost-net sample code demonstrates KVM (QEMU) offloading the servicing of a Virtual Machine's (VM's) virtio-net devices to a DPDK-based application in place of the kernel's vhost-net module.

-The Intel® DPDK vhost-net sample code is a simple packet switching application with the following features:
+The DPDK vhost-net sample code is a simple packet switching application with the following features:

 *   Management of virtio-net device creation/destruction events.

-*   Mapping of the VM's physical memory into the Intel® DPDK vhost-net sample code's address space.
+*   Mapping of the VM's physical memory into the DPDK vhost-net sample code's address space.

 *   Triggering/receiving notifications to/from VMs via eventfds.